 Gala Systems engineers, designs, and provides equipment for projects.
 The company has completed more than 1,400 projects in 63 countries.
-The Tobin project, which features telescopic technology that transforms seating arrangements mechanically into dozens of configurations within minutes, was different.
-It is the first of its kind in the country, according to the Tobin Center web site.
+The Tobin project, which features

 "The special challenge was that it was the first of its kind, so nobody had experience in working with this engineering marvel," said Dean Simonek, vice president of A Plus.